Using version 4.2.2 (at time of writing)

 Summary Table

-R Version Default PRNG Other Available PRNGs Notes
+R Version / Era Default PRNG Other Available PRNGs Notes

-R 3.6.0 Mersenne Twister - Updated sampling algorithm for better random permutations.
+R 3.6.0 Mersenne Twister (unchanged) Corrected discrete-uniform sampling algorithm

 Reproducibility Across Versions